NanoAdblocker/NanoCore2/notes/developer_notes.md

 ## Other Observations

+- `1p-filters.js` does not check for unsaved changes when save is initiated via shortcut key, and will always perform a save even if there were no changes.

 - `static-net-filtering.js > FilterContainer.prototype.compile` checks for
   empty lines, but there seems to be no way for empty lines to enter this function.